heihachi78/gpu/README.md

 # 2_orai
 - varlenvec.cu: basicly the same as last time, but with calculated grid sizes and error handling
-- seq.cu: naive matrix multiplication, testing the execution time
+- seq.cu: naive matrix multiplication on cpu and on gpu, testing the execution times

 # Collab setup
 !apt-get update -y